Coronavirus and Your Oral Health

 Due to the Coronavirus outbreak, we have implemented further precautionary steps, including:

 - We have extended our ‘In surgery’ hygiene controls to the reception area.
-We clean with a hospital-grade antiseptic and antibacterial products across all surfaces in the reception area between every patient appointment.
+We clean with a hospital-grade antiseptic and antibacterial products across all surfaces in the reception area.

 - We ask our patients to please clean their hands with the antiseptic gel (provided by us) on arrival.